Fragrance chemicals can trigger allergies, asthma and migraines in many people.

-Please share this information to increase fragrance sensitivity awareness at home and work:
+Please share this information to increase fragrance sensitivity awareness at home, work and school:

-Many "over-cologners" don't realize they're overdoing scents.
+Many people don't realize when they're overdoing scents.
 They may not smell the scent any longer, due to olfactory fatigue or differences in olfactory acuity.

 Most people are reasonable and considerate, and will lessen or stop their use of scents when asked.
-They do not want to purposefully cause you medical distress.
-They understand the etiquette of shared space.
+They do not want to purposefully cause medical distress.
+They understand the etiquette of shared space and personal space.